kennycason/ninjaturdle_nes/docs/MCC1.md

 References

 23. Advanced mapper MMC1
-A mapper is some circuitry on the cartridge that allows you to “map” more than 32k of PRG ROM and/or more than 8k of CHR ROM to the NES.
-By dividing a larger ROM into smaller “banks” and redirecting read/writes to different banks, you can trick the NES into allowing much larger ROMs.
+A mapper is some circuitry on the cartridge that allows you to "map" more than 32k of PRG ROM and/or more than 8k of CHR ROM to the NES.
+By dividing a larger ROM into smaller "banks" and redirecting read/writes to different banks, you can trick the NES into allowing much larger ROMs.
 MMC1 was the most common mapper.

 MMC1 – 681 games
 MMC3 – 600 games